zoo

 We recommend renting a safari car when entering the free-range area

-Tohoku Safari Park can also be reached in about 20 minutes by taking a Fukushima Kotsu bus bound for Shiozawa Onsen from the
+located near Nihonmatsu Station on the JR Tohoku Main Line, whichNihonmatsu Station EntranceYou can also reach Tohoku Safari Park by taking a Fukushima Kotsu bus bound for Shiozawa Onsen from the

-Nihonmatsu Station Entrance However, there are only four buses per day (note that the schedule varies greatly between weekdays and holidays), so most people will likely drive themselves to get there.
+However, there are only four buses a day (note that the schedule differs significantly between weekdays and holidays), so most people will likely drive themselves.

-If you're accessing by car, it's about a 15-minute drive from Nihonmatsu IC on the Tohoku Expressway.
+If you access by car, it takes about 15 minutes from the Nihonmatsu Interchange on the Tohoku Expressway.

-Tohoku Safari Park entrance ( from Fukushima Tourism Information Site
+Entrance to Tohoku Safari Park (Fukushima Tourism Information websitefrom

-At the entrance, you can pay the admission fee without getting out of your car and then drive right in.
+At the entrance, you can pay the admission fee and other charges without getting out of your car and enter the park directly by car.

-I used the same-day rate, but there are also discounted advance tickets available, so please take advantage of this.
+I entered using the same-day admission fee, but there are also discounted advance tickets available, so please take advantage of them.

-When you enter the zoo, the first thing you should do is go to the free-range area
+Upon entering the park, the first thing you should do is probably head to the free-roaming area.

 • Enter in the car you came in